blablacio/rmq/README.md

   Set up pending timeout, poll interval, and optional `RetryConfig`.
 - **`Consumer`**
   Implement custom logic in `process()` and optionally override `should_retry()` to control message handling.
+- **`PrefetchConfig`**
+  Configure message prefetching and optional auto-scaling.
+- **`ScalingStrategy`**
+  Implement custom scaling logic by implementing this trait.

 ---

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request at [GitHub](https://github.com/blablacio/rmq.git).
-We’d love to see your ideas on advanced features, improved scheduling, or broader use cases.
+We'd love to see your ideas on advanced features, improved scheduling, or broader use cases.

 ---